The Challenger Disaster

 Update: November 2021 - Mission Accomplished!

 A gentleman recently contacted me to solve the apple mystery - why apples are found atop the monument every year.
 He explained that local residents still honor Ms. McAuliffe by bringing an apple for the teacher.
 Coincidentally, the monument now sits in front of an apple tree.
 Maybe there are no coincidences!

 The monument has been placed in its new location and with a nice granite platform.
 It's also been cleaned and coated.
-And a re-dedication ceremony hosted by Montpelier Mayor Anne Watkins occured on a rainy Thursday, November 18 at 4pm.
+And a brief informal re-dedication ceremony hosted by Montpelier Mayor Anne Watkins occured on a rainy Thursday, November 18 at 4pm.
 Several dozen townspeople attended, including Dan's friend Doug.

 While I was cleaning it, a man introduced himself as a retired National Life employee.
 For over 20 years he drove by the old site of the monument twice a day on his commute, but never noticed the etching, never got up close to see the names, never knew what it was all about.
-He was glad we moved it so he and others can now stop and recall for a moment the supreme sacrifice of these seven men and women so honored by this beautiful work of art.
+He was thankful that we moved it so he and others can now stop and recall for a moment the supreme sacrifice of these seven men and women so honored by this beautiful work of art.